Plant Care & Information

 If not planting immediately, keep in a bright, cool location out of direct sunlight.
 Keep roots moist.

 WARNING: Do not soak in water for more than 24 hours.
-For bareroot trees, place trees in a bucket of water and fill water to cover.
 For plug seedlings, do not place the roots in water directly as this will dissolve the root bundle soil.
-Just keep the root bundle moist and do not allow it to dry out.

 2. Planting Steps